 Matthew Ong is a public health professional trained in epidemiology, health policy, and strategic communications.

-Matt has more than a decade of experience as an award-winning healthcare and medical editor and writer based in Washington, D.C., where his reporting on the politics and business of cancer research and drug development has led to Congressional investigations, triggered action by FDA, CDC, NIH, NCI, FBI, and GAO, and helped change policy and improve standards of care.
+Matthew has more than a decade of experience as a consultant, researcher, and analyst based in Washington, D.C., where his published work on the politics and business of cancer research and drug development has led to Congressional investigations, triggered action by FDA, CDC, NIH, NCI, FBI, and GAO, reached the White House, and improved standards of care.
+Matthew's articles, which has been cited in leading medical journals and legacy media publications, has been recognized by 20 professional and academic organizations and by more than 25 national and regional awards.
+He serves as an instructor and guest speaker for policy and advocacy organizations, at conferences, as well as at D.C.-area universities and research institutions.

-Prior to joining Massey, Matt was Senior Editor of The Cancer Letter (est. 1973), an oncology news and policy publication, where his investigative work has been recognized by >25 awards and 20 organizations.
-His articles—which often rely on working relationships and collaborations with U.S. and international stakeholders, including the World Health Organization (WHO) and the United Nations (UN)—were read weekly by experts, policymakers, and key opinion leaders at >250 institutions: top-tier academic institutions, government agencies, life sciences companies, professional associations, and advocacy organizations.
-His work has been cited in books and scientific journals, and he has been invited to teach classes and seminars for journalists, scientists, and physicians.
+Prior to joining Massey, Matthew was Senior Editor of The Cancer Letter (est. 1973), an oncology news and policy publication, where his investigative work often relies on working relationships and collaborations with U.S. and international stakeholders, including the World Health Organization (WHO) and the United Nations (UN).
+His articles were read weekly by experts, policymakers, and key opinion leaders at >250 institutions: academic cancer centers, government agencies, life sciences companies, professional associations, and advocacy organizations.

-Matt's articles have contributed to federal action by the:
+His published work has contributed to federal action by the:

 • U.S. Food and Drug Administration (FDA)